hail-is/hail/README.md

 cloudtools can be installed from the Python package index using the pip installer: `pip install cloudtools`

+To update to the latest version: `pip install cloudtools --upgrade`

 ## Usage

 All functionality in cloudtools is accessed through the `cluster` module.